Yelp/nrtsearch/docs/server_configuration.rst

    * - restoreFromIncArchiver
      - bool
-     - If enabled, uses the incremental archiver when restoring state
+     - If enabled, uses the incremental archiver when restoring index data and state
      - false

    * - backupWithIncArchiver